-Established in 1994, the Dignity Health Methodist Hospital of Sacramento Program was created to train the best and brightest Family Medicine Physicians in a hospital system focused on caring for the undeserved of our community.
-In 2012 the program once again received the highest level of residency accreditation, a reflection of the dedication and talent of the residents and faculty that continue the program’s reputation for exceptional primary care training.
+Established in 1994, the Dignity Health Methodist Hospital of Sacramento Program was created to train the best and brightest Family Medicine Physicians in a hospital system focused on caring for the underserved of our community.
+The program has consistently received the highest level of residency accreditation from the ACGME, a reflection of the dedication and talent of the residents and faculty that continue the program’s reputation for exceptional primary care training.

 From day one residents learn hands on working one-on-one with attending physicians from primary care and virtually every specialty in a completely unopposed community hospital setting where ultimate respect and value is placed in primary care.
 On OBGYN, family medicine residents deliver the babies, in the ICU they place the central lines and run the codes.
 Residents quickly learn to feel comfortable handling the most complex patients in the outpatient and inpatient settings gaining skills that will allow them to practice in any setting they choose.
 Outpatient and inpatient procedures are abundant, and opportunities for inpatient procedures such as central lines, lumbar puncture, paracentesis, thoracentesis and intubation are the norm.
 In the outpatient setting residents quickly become adept at circumcisions, complex laceration repair, IUD placement, colposcopy, endometrial biopsy, joint injections, splinting, casting, fluorescein exam, EKG/ CXR interpretation, advanced dermatologic procedures and much more.